-If you had your Nest thermostat connected to the app for two full months, we’ll do a quick comparison of this past month to the previous one.
+If you had your Nest thermostat connected to the app for two full months, Nest should do a quick comparison of this past month to the previous one.
 This allows you to check if your system has been on more or less this month.

-If you had your Nest thermostat connected to the app for only one month, then only the heating and cooling information will appear for that month.
+If you had your Nest thermostat connected to the app for only one month, then only the heating and cooling information should appear for that month.

-Hours of cooling are blue, hours of heating are red.
+Hours of cooling are blue, hours of heating are orange.
 If your thermostat is missing all of last month's data, a broken bar will be displayed for the previous month and no usage numbers.

 Why did your energy use change?

-Here we show you why you used more or fewer hours of heating or cooling this month.
-We’ll highlight from one to three factors that made the biggest impact on your energy use.
-This may only appear on occasion when there’s enough information to explain the change.
+It shows here why you used more or fewer hours of heating or cooling this month.
+One to three factors that made the biggest impact on your energy use should be highlighted.
+This may appear on occasion when there’s enough information to explain the change.

-Nest looks at several reasons why your energy use could have changed: the weather, changes made to your schedule, your manual temperature adjustments, Eco Temperature settings and use, Airwave, turning your Nest thermostat off, adding another Nest thermostat, the number of days in the month, etc.
+Nest looks at several reasons why your energy use could have changed, such as the weather, changes made to your schedule, your manual temperature adjustments, Eco Temperature settings and use, Airwave, turning your Nest thermostat off, adding another Nest thermostat, the number of days in the month, and more.

-There will be an icon for each cause and next to it, you can check how and why it affected your energy use.
+There should be an icon for each cause and next to it, you can check how and why it affected your energy use.

 A look at your Leafs

 This section tells you how many Nest Leafs you’ve received this month.
-If you’ve received more Leafs than a majority of Nesters, this information will also be displayed.
+If you’ve received more Leafs than a majority of Nesters, this information should also be displayed.

 For Nest Protect smoke + CO alarms

-If you have a Nest Protect, you’ll get a summary of your safety history that shows you information about Heads-Up and Emergency Alerts you’ve had, as well as tests you’ve run.
-At the top you’ll find icons for the smoke and carbon monoxide sensors as well as battery levels and Wi-Fi connectivity.
-The icons will be green if everything’s okay but will be yellow when something needs your attention.
+If you have a Nest Protect, you’ll get a summary of your safety history that shows you information about Heads-Up and Emergency Alerts you’ve had, and as well as tests you’ve run.
+At the top, you’ll find icons for the smoke and carbon monoxide sensors, as well as battery levels and Wi-Fi connectivity.
+The icons should be green if everything’s ok, and yellow when something needs your attention.
 Check the Nest app for more details.